TurboVNC/buildscripts/README.txt

 =============================

-These scripts are used to build the "official" TurboVNC binaries, which work on any Linux platform with GLIB 2.5 and later, as well as Windows XP and later and OS X 10.7 and later.
+These scripts are used to build the "official" TurboVNC binaries, which work on any Linux platform with GLIB 2.12 and later, as well as Windows 7 and later and OS X 10.9 and later.

 See BUILDING.md in the TurboVNC source for basic build requirements.
 Additional build requirements for these scripts are listed below.